What Is Self Destructive Behavior?

 - Taking healthy risks to be known and seen authentically, acting from a positive motive, and trying out new behaviors in a safe (nonjudgmental) setting.

-- Taking actions that generate pride — the antidote to shame.
+- Taking actions that generate pride.

 You can break the cycle.
 It will take time and patience, but the more you make a concerted and conscious effort, the more likely you will be able to end self-destructive behavior and the cycle of shame.